-The Keep Pennsylvania Beautiful Community Pride Award recognizes outstanding environmental stewardship and can be awarded to businesses, individuals, schools, community organizations or civic groups that make an outstanding commitment to litter control, recycling, beautification or general environmental stewardship.
+The Community Pride Award recognizes outstanding environmental stewardship and can be awarded to individuals, schools, community organizations or civic groups that make an outstanding commitment to litter control, recycling, beautification or general environmental stewardship.

-Only elected officials can nominate a constituent for a Community Pride Award.
+Only elected officials can nominate a constitute for a Community Pride Award.
 This award is open on a rolling basis.

 Community Pride Award Recipients